Published Nov 08, 2019

-Earlier this year, Full Sail launched a brand new Behind the Scenes tour, offering visitors an in-depth look at our campus and curriculum.
-The monthly tour now includes more interactive programming, such as degree-specific workshops and info sessions on everything from financial aid to housing.
+Full Sail’s Behind the Scenes Tour offers an in-depth look at our campus and curriculum.
+The monthly tour includes interactive programming, such as degree-specific workshops and info sessions on everything from financial aid to housing.
 It’s also a great way to explore our facilities from top to bottom, with campus tours running throughout the day.

-One of the highlights of the new tour is the Hall of Fame Alumni Panel, presented by Full Sail’s Career Development department.
-During the hour-long presentation, accomplished alumni speakers share personal insights and expertise gleaned from experience in their industries.
+One highlight of the tour is the Hall of Fame Alumni Panel, presented by Full Sail’s Career Development.
+Accomplished alumni speakers share personal insights and expertise from experience in their industries.
 Topics covered include how to make the most out of your time as a student, advice for breaking into the industry, and how to get (and keep) a job.
-The panel culminates with a Q&A session designed to give attendees a chance to steer the conversation based on their unique interests.
+The panel culminates with a Q&A session where attendees can ask questions and steer the conversation.

 We are excited to welcome the following panelists to this month’s event:

 Zach Allen is a Grammy-winning Music Producer, Recording Engineer, and Mixer.
 After graduating from Full Sail, he moved to Nashville and landed an internship at The Tracking Room – a world-renowned studio where he would eventually become the Studio Manager and Head Engineer.
 His relationship with blues artist Keb’ Mo’ led to Zach recording the Grammy-winning album “TajMo,” – a collaborative effort from Keb’ Mo’ and fellow blues legend Taj Mahal – that spent four weeks atop the Billboard Blues Chart and received the Grammy for “Best Contemporary Blues Album.”